FeitianSmartcardReader/BR500_AND_BR301BLE_SDK_Latest/CCID_Driver/Windows/Readme.txt

 *Please confirm your bluetooth module on your PC support BLE Technology

+2021/12/06
+	1. Fixed bugs in Windows x86.
+	2. Optimize the code by including and removing debugging information.
+	3. BLE_CCID_Driver_1_Reader.exe-this driver supports 1 BLE reader only at the same time.
+	BLE_CCID_Driver_2_Reader.exe-this driver supports 2 BLE reader only at the same time.
 2021/11/10
 	solved big data errors.
 When sending large data, the driver will return an error.
 	Support 2 BLE reader at same time